The World Health Organization (WHO) declared COVID-19 a pandemic on 11 March 2020. More than 200 countries are now reporting cases.

 In Penang, in Malaysia’s northwest, we are providing health education in different languages for vulnerable people, including Rohingya and Burmese, and translations in hospitals.
 We have started a COVID-19 health promotion campaign for Rohingya refugees via an online Rohingya news network.
 We’re also providing health kits and hygiene items, such as soap, to people in immigration detention centres.

-In Nepal, MSF staff are running 24/7 mental health telephone hotline in Nepali, an extension of the same service our teams are running in India.
+Activities closed.
+In Nepal, MSF staff operated a 24/7 mental health telephone hotline in Nepali, an extension of the same service our teams operated in India.

 We are also conducting extensive awareness-raising activities on ways for people to protect themselves and prevent spreading the virus, and we have added protective COVID-19 measures and isolation areas in most of the facilities we support across Pakistan.